techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 ## Background information

-Our Technical Writing Team consisted of four people, out of which two were new joiners.
+In 2023, our Technical Writing Team consisted of four people, out of which two were new joiners.
 Each of us had a different set of experiences and knowledge to share.
 It was in our best interest to think about how to collaborate better and align our efforts.

 The American and Polish students participating in the project could interview the Technical Writing Team about our team's role at Hitachi Energy.
 Students